AlbertUnruh/WaterCard/README.md

 My guess is that a library required by `WeasyPrint` is missing.
 Copy the error message and paste it into a browser of your choice.
 There should be a thread explaining the required steps to install the library.

+> [!NOTE]
+> If you're helpless and on Windoof and have a error message like `OSError: cannot load library 'libgobject-2.0-0': error 0x7e.
+Additionally, ctypes.util.find_library() did not manage to locate a library called 'libgobject-2.0-0'` try installing the [GTK3 runtime](https://github.com/tschoonj/GTK-for-Windows-Runtime-Environment-Installer/releases) *\*no warranty*
+>
+> This is what an [old version of WeasyPrint](https://doc.courtbouillon.org/weasyprint/v62.0/first_steps.html#windows) suggests at least...
+>
+> If that doesn't work for you just try to stick to the [latest documentation of WeasyPrint](https://doc.courtbouillon.org/weasyprint/stable/first_steps.html).